 Before a new drug can be commercialized, it often must undergo extensive pre-clinical and clinical testing and regulatory review to verify safety and efficacy.
 CROs provide a comprehensive range of product development services for Phase I-IV clinical trials.
 These clinical trials are separated into distinct phases in order to thoroughly evaluate the product.
-Pharmaceutical Research and Manufacturers of America, 2019 Biopharmaceutical Research Industry Profile, a trade group publication, indicates that from drug discovery through approval by the United States Food and Drug Administration, or FDA, developing a new medicine takes approximately 10 to 15 years.
+We generate our revenues by providing a full suite of services supporting the entire clinical development process from Phase I to Phase IV across a wide range of therapeutic areas.